-Dr. Eamonn T. Gardiner, is a consulting historian, who has previously conducted research into links between wartime traumatic-neurosis and evidence of Post Traumatic Stress Disorder (PTSD) amongst veterans of the First World War serving as Auxiliary Policemen, during the Anglo-Irish War 1919-1921.
-He has written extensively on local and state responses to popular insurgencies, under British central and colonial administration.
+Dr. Eamonn T. Gardiner, is a Consulting Historian.
+He has previously conducted research into links between wartime traumatic-neurosis and evidence of Post Traumatic Stress Disorder (PTSD) amongst veterans of the First World War serving as Auxiliary Policemen, during the Anglo-Irish War 1919-1921.
+He has written extensively on British central and colonial administrative responses to popular insurgencies.
 In 2009 he published 'Counterinsurgency and Conflict: Dublin Castle and the Anglo-Irish War (CSP, 2009).'
-In 2017 he served as Editor of 'Retrospective: Journal of the Irish History Students Association.'
 Published papers include; 'The training of the Irish Volunteers, 1913-1916' (The Irish Sword, 2017); 'Scattered, Ambushed and Laid Out: War and Counterinsurgency in the greater Tuam area, 1919-1921' (JOTS, 2015).

-Research interests include De-Colonialisation/Post-Colonialism; Insurgency, Police and Military Histories; Institutional Histories; Modern Irish & World History; History of Conflict, Protectorates and Peace-Keeping; Hegemony; Old and New Terrorism.
+Research interests include De-Colonialisation/Post-Colonialism; Insurgency, Police/Military Histories; Institutional Histories; Modern Irish/World History; History of Conflict, Protectorates and Peace-Keeping; Hegemony; Old and New Terrorism.